Cyanne-Jones/Indigov-Challenge/README.md

 - Test suites for back end service layer functions
 - End-to-end testing of user flows using Playwright or Cypress
 - Deployment
+- Stricter type validation for adding a constituent
+- Date picker component so the representative can choose when their constituent joined

 ## Thank you for your time!
 Please let me know if there's any questions, but I really appreciate your consideration for the engineering position at Indigov!